Last Updated On:

 Use social media posts, print ads, YouTube videos, and/or blogs to reach out to your potential customers.
 If you prepare buyer persona it will help you target even better.
 You can also ask influencers from your industry to write blog posts.
 This will help you get the attention of your potential customer.

-However, make sure that the influencers are expert and relevant to your niche.
-To save time, you can use tools to search for relevant influencers from your industry.
+However, make sure that the influencers are experts in your niche.
+To save time, you can use influencer marketing tools to search for relevant influencers from your industry.
 Tools like Grin enables you to use filters like location and niche etc to select the most suitable influencers.

-For example, if you search “how to shave someone else” the 1st results on your search engine you will see is of Gillette with their YouTube video.
+For example, if you search “how to shave someone else” the 1st results you will see is of Gillette with their YouTube video.
 Content like this will motivate them to visit your website and make a purchase.
 Ensure that your content addresses the problem of your buyer and provides a solution to it.

-The video takes through a step by step guide on how to shave someone else.
+The video gives a step-by-step guide on how to shave someone else.
 Here the brand is promoting its product, a razor, which is designed only for assisted shaving.
 The video managed to receive more than 35k views.

 Image Source – Google